h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 The infogram function produces and object of type ``H2OInfogram``, which contains several data elements and the plot object.
 The most important objects are the following:

-- ``admissible_features``: A list of the admissible features.
+- **admissible_features:** A list of the admissible feature column names.

-- ``admissible_score``:  A data frame storing the admissibility data for each feature, where the rows are the features considered (this will max out at 50 rows/features if ``top_n_features`` is set to the default.
-The "admissible index" is the length between the origin and the (x, y) feature location on the infogram plot, normalized to 1.0.
-The features are sorted by admissible index value, with the most admissible features at the top of the table, for easy access.
-There's a binary indicator column which specifies which features are considered "admissible", given the threshold values.
+- **admissible_score:** A data frame storing various admissibility scores for each feature.
+The rows of the admissible score frame are the features which were evaluated (this will max out at 50 rows/features if ``top_n_features`` is left at the default).
+Core and Fair infograms have different interpretations of conditional information (CMI), so the CMI and relevance columns use different names between the two infogram types.
+The frame is sorted by the admissible index column, with the most admissible features at the top of the table, for easy access.
+The columns in the admissible score frame are:

-    - test
-    - test 2
+    - **admissible**: Binary indicator of admissibility (1 = admissible, 0 = inadmissible).
+    - **admissible_index**: The the normalized distance between the origin and the (x, y) feature location on the infogram plot.
+The rows of the data frame are sorted by this column.
+    - **total_information_index / relevance_index**: A normalized measure of the relevance of the feature to the response variable.
+Higher is more relevant, more predictive, of the response.
+For Core infograms, this is Total Information Index and for Fair Infograms, it's referred to as the Relevance Index.
+    - **net_information_index / safety_index**: This column contains the normalized conditional mutual information (CMI).
+In the case of a Core Infogram, CMI represents how unique the information in the feature is among all the predictors.
+For Fair Infograms, the safety index represents how safe a feature is to use, with respect to the specified protected columns.
+    - **cmi_raw**: Raw conditional mutual information (CMI) value.

+If the user provided a ``validation_frame`` or turned on cross-validation (``nfolds``) through the optional ``algorithm_params`` argument, then additional admissible score frames (valid and/or CV) will be generated and stored in the output in addition to default admissible score frame, which is generated using the the ``training_frame``.
+Comparing the training and validation infograms could help discern whether there's overfitting.

 Code Examples